Tech-at-DU/React-Redux-Timers-Tutorial/P03-Setup-Redux-Toolkit/readme.md

 Redux Toolkit organizes your application data in slices.
 You'll define each "slice" in a file.

 For this project you'll store a list of timers.
-This will be the Timers Slice!
+This list will be the Timers Slice!

 Add a new file `src/features/timers/timersSlice.js`